 Immigrants constitute 29 percent of the population of Manhattan and the Bronx and 16 percent of Staten Island’s population.
 The Library helps non-English speaking immigrants understand and interact with the culture, government, and educational system of the United States.Read More ›

-The goal of The New York Public Library's Correctional Services Program is to build a continuum of regular, sustainable, and quality library services to patrons and their families in justice involved communities in and around New York.
+NYPL's Correctional Services Program serves jails and prisons in the New York City area.
+The goal of Correctional Services is to offer regular, sustainable, and quality library services to justice involved people and their families in and around New York.

 The New York Public Library is partnering with the New York City Mayor's office to help New Yorkers obtain government ID.
 This program is part of the Young Men's Initiative which aims to improve the quality of life of young black and Latino men in New York City.